 Earth initially formed more than 4.5 billion years ago along with the rest of the Solar System from a tenuous gas cloud that also contained rare, dusty solids.
 This interstellar cloud became dense enough to collapse under its own gravity, possibly after compression by a nearby supernova.
 A rocky planet like ours mainly accumulated dusty material, which became ever hotter at the planet grew.
 The early development of a system of planets around the Sun was chaotic as gravity fields around the early Sun continually changed as the planets’ masses increased.
-These proto-planets interacted so that their orbits repeatedly.
-Much the most influential were giant planets that were rapidly accumulating from gas.
+These proto-planets interacted so that their orbits repeatedly changed.
+Much the most influential were giant planets, principally Jupiter and Saturn, that were rapidly accumulating from gas.
 Astronomers working with data about newly discovered worlds that orbit other stars are beginning to realise how unpredictable the early motions and gravitational effects of these monsters were.
-Their changing gravitational influence as they grew created perturbations throughout the disk, as to a much lesser extent did such influences from all the other planets.
-A giant planet, or even several, may have migrated to different orbits while it accreted matter.
-Lesser planets would largely have been at the mercy of gas giants that may have flung them in the manner of slingshot towards or away from the central star, and even into its massive grasp.
+Their changing gravitational influence created perturbations throughout the disk as they grew, as to a much lesser extent did such influences from all the other planets.
+Each giant planet may have migrated to different orbits while it accreted matter.
+During this chaotic phase lesser planets would have been at the mercy of gas giants that may have flung them in the manner of slingshot towards or away from the central star, and even into its massive grasp.

-At an early stage the proto-Earth collided with another growing planet in a one-off process that produced hellish conditions that changed Earth’s chemistry, and left it with an unusually large Moon.
-But the Earth escaped plummeting into the Sun or being flung into interstellar space during the early chaos that stabilised to form the Solar System.
-As it cooled from a partially molten state rocky materials crystallised, while denser iron and other metals with similar affinities remained liquid.
+At an early stage the proto-Earth collided with another growing planet in a one-off process that produced hellish conditions that changed Earth’s chemistry, and left it with an unusually large Moon ripped from the Earth.
+But the Earth-Moon duo escaped plummeting into the Sun or being flung into interstellar space during the early chaos that stabilised to form the Solar System.
+As Earth cooled from a partially molten state rocky materials crystallised, while denser iron and other metals with similar affinities remained liquid.
 Gravity separated our world into two main components: a rocky, solid mantle above a denser liquid-metal core.
 The core grew large enough to retain enough of its heat so that its outer part still hasn’t solidified completely and remains in constant motion; the reason Earth continues to have a magnetic field sufficiently powerful to deflect deadly charged particles emitted by the Sun.

-In its youth the planet was fortunate enough to acquire and retain a lot more water than its other rocky companion planets and likewise an atmosphere, some of whose gases helped it to retain sufficient warmth – but not too much – to remain in its ‘Goldilocks’ state.
+In its youth our home world was fortunate enough to acquire and retain a lot more water than its other rocky companion planets, Mercury, Venus and Mars and likewise an atmosphere, some of whose gases helped it to retain sufficient warmth – but not too much – to remain in its ‘Goldilocks’ state.
 Along with water and gases, it received complex volatile chemicals based on hydrogen, carbon, oxygen and nitrogen that are among the most common elements in the cosmos.
 All the ingredients for life were present here from very early on; their self-assembly into living forms was just a matter of time, given suitable environmental conditions.
 Even on a boring, entirely watery world, chances are that some chemicals capable of self-replication must eventually form.
 Indeed, it may soon be made to happen in a test tube; plenty of scientists are keen to do that.
-Yet what events and beings such a spark might ignite on a planetary scale depend entirely on the overall conditions and therefore on the workings of the home world.
+Yet what events and living beings such a spark might ignite on a planetary scale depend entirely on the overall conditions and how they changed, and therefore on the workings of the home world.

-It has only become possible in the last two or three decades to draw these and many other factors together with a large and growing variety of scientific tools, together with insight and imagination that have come with two or three centuries of experience that spans every aspect of science.
-It is now possible to begin to relate the story of life’s evolution bound up with development of the only planet on which, as far as we know, it exists.
+It has only become possible in the last two or three decades to draw these and many other factors together with a large and growing variety of scientific tools, deployed with insight and imagination that have arisen with two or three centuries of experience that spans every aspect of science.
+It is now possible to begin to relate the story of life’s evolution interwoven with Physical and chemical development of the only planet on which it exists; as far as we know.
 Humans, their consciousness, activities and societies are a very recent outcome of these interwoven threads.
 We are at centre stage by reflecting on them, as well as on ourselves and the future of our world.
 I don’t know of any other story that is more important.
 The title I chose, Stepping Stones: The Making of Our Home World, is a metaphor for addressing as many of those foundations and their connections as I can.
 This is not a textbook and nor is it just about geology, for it draws on aspects of all the sciences that bear on our planetary existence.
-Through its seven Parts it works through the fundamental steps, starting with the most basic and leading up to the most complex.
-The adopted style acknowledges that we learn far more from the weaving of stories than we do from plain facts.
+In its seven Parts it works through the fundamental steps, starting with the most basic and leading up to the most complex.
+The adopted style acknowledges that we learn far more from the weaving of stories than we do from unadorned facts.

-The most conventional aspect of Stepping Stones is an assumption that readers will begin at the beginning and proceed towards the conclusion, not forgetting what are known as ‘preliminaries’ – Dedication, Acknowledgements, Preface and Introduction.
+The most conventional aspect of Stepping Stones is an assumption that readers will begin at the beginning and proceed towards the conclusion; not forgetting what are known as ‘preliminaries’ – Dedication, Acknowledgements, Preface and Introduction.
 But, if you have discovered this site through a Web search you will start with whichever Chapter your search has directed you to.
-The Chapters are fairly ‘standalone’, but they may direct you to other Chapters, and by using the internal search engine to clarify the discussions that you meet.
+The Chapters are fairly ‘standalone’, but they may direct you to other Chapters, and by using the internal search engine you can clarify the back references that you meet.
 But Stepping Stones is also available as an eBook .
 So you can study all the ramification in the order I intended.

 A project with such a wide scope as that of Stepping Stones relies on a great many sources in the scientific literature.
 Rather than referencing each of them in the text to which they are relevant I have collated the most important material to which I referred during writing each Part, and later in Earth-Pages in Further Reading, accessed through each chapter’s menu bar.
 Most of the references may be downloaded free of charge as PDFs, using the highlighted links.
 Also, I have linked many references to short summaries at Earth-Pages

 To begin reading go to Contents